Leading and Caring for Children

 Navigation

-Following that understanding, the sequence proceeds by clicking on the NEXT link in the blue box at the bottom of the page.
-I recommend following this big blue link, so topics arise in the protocol sequence.
+Following that, the sequence proceeds by clicking the link in the blue box at the bottom of the page.
+I recommend following this blue link, so topics arise in the protocol sequence.
+Since there are no more menus at the top or side of the page, you could get lost.

 When all seven numbered topics are understood, the management team makes a decision using this form.